chirpwireless/docs.chirptoken.io/docs/Chirp Network/Rewards/Kage - Wallet Instructions/Kage - Wallet Instructions.md

 ### 1. Go to the Chirp platform

-- On your computer, open your internet browser (like Chrome, Firefox, or Safari).
+- On your computer, open Chrome browser.
 - Go to [app.chirpwireless.io](https://app.chirpwireless.io).

 ### 2. Log in to your account using the same ID you use in the game